 According to PETA, electric prods, spurs and bucking straps are used to irritate and enrage the animals.
 Cows and horses are often prodded with an electrical “hotshot” before entering the ring.
 Why?
-So the pain will rile them.
+So that the pain will rile them.

 On purpose, folks.

 Most rodeos involve the use of fear, stress or pain to make animals perform.
 On its website, the Vancouver Humane Society mentions that the animal behaviourist, Dr. Temple Grandin, has argued that fear is “so bad” for them that it’s worse than pain.

 Can you stop for a second and think about what you just read?
 Fear is so bad that it’s worse than pain.
 If we wouldn’t permit that our dogs and cats faced this stressful environment, why are we okay with cows, calves, horses and steers facing it?
 Do they deserve less?